incllude/PorousMediaGeneration/README.md

 3. Place the downloaded `.pt` files in the `checkpoints/` directory
 4. Update the checkpoint paths in `configs/generation_settings.yaml` if necessary

-**Note**: These models are required for data generation but not for training new models from scratch.
+**Note**: These models are trained on porous media data and are provided as demonstration examples.
+For other CT applications, you may need to train new models on your specific dataset.

 ## Training